A Reputation Mechanism Is All You Need: Collaborative Fairness and Adversarial Robustness in Federated Learning: Abstract

 \section{Abstract}

-Federated Learning~(FL) has emerged as a promising practical framework for effective and scalable distributed machine learning.
-However, most existing FL or distributed learning frameworks have not addressed two important issues well together: collaborative fairness and robustness to non-contributing participants~(e.g. free-riders, adversaries).
-In particular, all participants can receive the `same' access to the global model, which is obviously unfair to the high-contributing participants.
+\textit{Federated learning}~(FL) is an emerging practical framework for effective and scalable machine learning among multiple participants, such as end users, organizations and companies.
+However, most existing FL or distributed learning frameworks have not well addressed two important issues together: collaborative fairness and adversarial robustness~(e.g. free-riders and malicious participants).
+In conventional FL, all participants receive the global model~(equal rewards), which might be unfair to the high-contributing participants.
 Furthermore, due to the lack of a safeguard mechanism, free-riders or malicious adversaries could game the system to access the global model for free or to sabotage it.
-By identifying the underlying similarity between these two issues, we investigate them simultaneously and propose a novel \emph{Robust and Fair Federated Learning}~(RFFL) framework which utilizes reputation scores to address both issues, thus ensuring the high-contributing participants are rewarded with high-performing models while the low- or non-contributing participants can be detected and removed.
-Furthermore, our approach differentiates itself by \emph{not} requiring any auxiliary dataset for the reputation calculation.
-Extensive experiments on benchmark datasets demonstrate that RFFL achieves high fairness, is robust against several types of adversaries, delivers comparable accuracy to the conventional federated framework and outperforms the \textit{Standalone} framework.
+In this paper, we propose a novel \emph{Robust and Fair Federated Learning}~(RFFL) framework to achieve collaborative fairness and adversarial robustness simultaneously via a reputation mechanism.
+RFFL maintains a reputation for each participant by examining their contributions via their uploaded gradients~(using vector similarity) and thus identifies non-contributing or malicious participants to be removed.
+Our approach differentiates itself by \emph{not} requiring any auxiliary/validation dataset.
+Extensive experiments on benchmark datasets show that RFFL can achieve high fairness and is very robust to different types of adversaries while achieving competitive predictive accuracy.